Hyundai Kia Metal shaving in Oil (Theta II Engine)

 - Place oil on a white cloth and check to see if there are any visible metal shavings.

-- You could also send your oil to a lab to perform oil analysis.
+- You could also send your oil to a lab for an oil analysis.

-- If you recently noticed metal shavings in your engine oil, perform a couple of oil changes right away.
-Do the second oil change after 50 miles.
+- If you recently noticed metal shavings in your engine oil, perform an oil change immediately.
+The second oil change should be done after 50 miles.

-- In the future, perform oil changes more frequently.
-Your Kia and Hyundai dealer recommends 7500-mile oil changes.
-Our recommendation would be to complete an oil change every 3000 miles.
+- Oil changes will be performed more frequently in the future.
+Your Kia and Hyundai dealer recommends 7500-mile oil changes, but we recommend completing an oil change every 3000 miles.

 - Use heavier-weight oil allowed for your engine.
-For the Theta II engine, you can use oil with a viscosity of up to 5W40 motor oil.
+You can use oil with a viscosity of up to 5W40 motor oil for the Theta II engine.

 Lawsuit